On Particle Methods for Parameter Estimation in State-Space Models: Maximum Likelihood Parameter Estimation

 \subsubsection{On-line gradient ascent}

-An alternative to gradient ascent is the following parameter update scheme at time $n\geq0$
+An alternative to gradient ascent is the following parameter update scheme at time $n\geq0$:

-where the positive non-increasing step-size sequence $\left\{ \gamma_{n}\right\} _{n\geq1}$ satisfies $\sum_{n}\gamma_{n}=\infty$ and $\sum_{n}\gamma_{n}^{2}<\infty$ \cite{BMP90}, \cite{legland1997}; e.g. $\gamma_{n}=n^{-\alpha}$ for $0.5<\alpha\leq1$.
+where the positive nonincreasing step-size sequence $ \{ \gamma _{n} \} _{n\geq1}$ satisfies $\sum_{n}\gamma_{n}=\infty$ and $\sum_{n}\gamma _{n}^{2}<\infty$ \cite{BMP90,legland1997}, for example, $\gamma _{n}=n^{-\alpha}$ for $0.5<\alpha\leq1$.
 Upon receiving $y_{n}$, the parameter estimate is updated in the direction of ascent of the conditional density of this new observation.
-In other words, one recognizes in \eqref{eq:update_theta_partial_gradient} the update of the gradient ascent algorithm \eqref{eq:batchgradient}, except that the partial (up to time $n$) likelihood is used.
-The algorithm in the present form is however not suitable for on-line implementation, because evaluating the gradient of $\log p_{\theta}(y_{n}|y_{0:n-1})$ at the current parameter estimate requires computing the filter from time $0$ to time $n$ using the current parameter value $\theta_{n}$.
+In other words, one recognizes in (\ref {equpdatethetapartialgradient}) the update of the gradient ascent algorithm (\ref{eqbatchgradient}), except that the partial (up to time $n$) likelihood is used.
+The algorithm in the present form is, however, not suitable for on-line implementation, because evaluating the gradient of $\log p_{\theta }(y_{n}\mid y_{0\dvtx n-1})$ at the current parameter estimate requires computing the filter from time $0$ to time $n$ using the current parameter value $\theta_{n}$.

 An algorithm bypassing this problem has been proposed in the literature for a finite state-space latent process in \cite{legland1997}.
-It relies on the following update scheme
+It relies on the following update scheme:

-where $\nabla\log p_{\theta_{0:n}}(y_{n}|y_{0:n-1})$ is defined as
+where $\nabla\log p_{\theta_{0\dvtx n}}(y_{n}\mid y_{0\dvtx n-1})$ is defined as

-with the notation $\nabla\log p_{\theta_{0:n}}(y_{0:n})$ corresponding to a `time-varying' score which is computed with a filter using the parameter $\theta_{p}$ at time $p$.
-The update rule (\ref{eq:RML}) can be thought of as an approximation to the update rule (\ref{eq:update_theta_partial_gradient}).
-If we use Fisher's identity to compute this `time-varying' score, then we have for $1\leq p\leq n$
+with the notation $\nabla\log p_{\theta_{0\dvtx n}}(y_{0\dvtx n})$ corresponding to a ``time-varying'' score which is computed with a filter using the parameter $\theta_{p}$ at time $p$.
+The update rule (\ref{eqRML}) can be thought of as an approximation to the update rule (\ref {equpdatethetapartialgradient}).
+If we use Fisher's identity to compute this ``time-varying'' score, then we have for $1\leq p\leq n$,

-The asymptotic properties of the recursion (\ref{eq:RML}) (i.e. the behavior of $\theta_{n}$\ in the limit as $n$\ goes to infinity) has been studied in \cite{legland1997} for a finite state-space HMM.
-It is shown that under regularity conditions this algorithm converges towards a local maximum of the average log-likelihood $\ell\left(\theta\right)$, $\ell\left(\theta\right)$ being maximized at the `true' parameter value under identifiability assumptions.
-Similar results hold for the recursion (\ref{eq:update_theta_partial_gradient}).
+The asymptotic properties of the recursion (\ref{eqRML}) (i.e., the behavior of $\theta_{n}$ in the limit as $n$ goes to infinity) has been studied in \cite{legland1997} for a finite state-space HMM.
+It is shown that under regularity conditions this algorithm converges toward a local maximum of the average log-likelihood $\ell (\theta)$, $\ell(\theta)$ being maximized at the ``true'' parameter value under identifiability assumptions.
+Similar results hold for the recursion (\ref{equpdatethetapartialgradient}).